spring-guides/gs-spring-boot/README.ftl.md

 {"message":"Shutdown not enabled, sorry."}
 ```

+Whew!
+You probably don't want that until you are ready to turn on proper security settings, it at all.

 For more details about each of these REST points and how you can tune their settings with an ``application.properties` file, check out the [Spring Boot][spring-boot] project.

 View Spring Boot's starters